mayankchauhan971/mayankchauhan971/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👨‍💻 All of my projects are available at [https://mayankchauhan971.github.io/](https://mayankchauhan971.github.io/)
+- 👨‍💻 All of my projects are available on GitHub

 - 💬 Ask me about **Ruby on Rails, JavaScript, ReactJS and DSA**